 Maybe it’s the economy.
 Maybe it’s a recognition of the role of money in marriage.
 We see an increasing number of Catholic archdioceses, dioceses and parishes including instruction on finances in their marriage prep or Pre-Cana classes.
 It’s not surprising.
 After all, money is the number one cause of arguments among couples (more than chores and in-laws); research indicates that those arguments are the best indicator of divorce.
 Before marriage, good discussion and instruction on money and finances in Catholic marriages can save a lot of fighting, marriage counseling and therapy later.

 Marriage preparation classes vary by parish or diocese and, of course, each educator’s style is different.
-Marriage prep may be a weekend or last a few weeks.
+Marriage prep may be a weekend or a few weeks.
 There are also online Catholic marriage prep classes such as those offered by CatholicMarriagePrepclass.com, the result of some great work by folks we’ve met at NACFLM, Smart Marriages and NARME: The Marriage Group LLC and Family Ministries Office, Archdiocese of Chicago.

 There are a diversity of approaches, but most PreCana classes cover similar topics.
-Marriage prep classes now include modules on money, finances, financial planning, financial stewardship in addition to traditional topics like spirituality and theology.
+Marriage prep classes now include modules on money, finances, financial planning, and financial stewardship in addition to traditional topics like spirituality and theology.
 A large, but incomplete list of Catholic marriage prep topics includes:

 In addition, as noted by catholicweddinghelp.com, many marriage preparation processes include:

 Where does money come into play?
-Generally, we see family life educators leading a basic session that combines habits, attitudes, values, Catholic theology and stewardship and family of origin as they relate to money.
+Generally, we see family life educators leading a basic session that combines habits, attitudes, values, Catholic theology and stewardship, and family of origin as they relate to money.
 (Money touches on so many aspects of life.)
 In some cases, there is a small degree of financial planning or budgeting that happens too.
 But, generally, the goal seems to be to introduce engaged couples to financial concepts and how those will affect their marriage.

 For example, how do you react to this quotation: